David-Golacis/Automated-Tracking-Sheet/README.md

 	ON subcon_tests.sample = sample.id_numeric
 ```

 The selection followed a pattern of searching for an ID, a parameter of interest, and a date of when this change occurred.
-All samples that were compliant with the filtering conditions were delivered to the next step.
+All samples that met the filtering criteria were passed on to the next step.

 | Sample No | Entered On  | Parameter  |
 |-----------|-------------|------------|